WilliamMajanja/Muainishi-Wa-Jenomu/README.md

 **Muainishi wa Jenomu** (Swahili for *Genome Classifier*) is a sophisticated, AI-driven web application designed for comprehensive human genome analysis.
 Leveraging the power of Google's Gemini API, this tool provides world-class bioinformatics insights through an intuitive and visually rich interface.

-Users can upload their genome sequence files (or use provided samples) and perform five distinct types of analysis.
+Users can upload their genome sequence files, select from a rich library of historical samples, and perform a wide range of analyses.
 The results are presented in two convenient formats: a clean, interactive graphical visualization and the raw, structured JSON data.

 ---

 ## ✨ Key Features

 - **Intuitive File Handling**: Easy file uploads with a drag-and-drop interface.
-- **Sample Datasets**: Start analyzing immediately with pre-loaded genome samples.
+- **Rich Historical Library**: Explore and compare dozens of significant historical and mutant genomes, from Henrietta Lacks to ancient Neanderthals.
+- **Multi-Sample Comparison**: Select multiple samples from the library to perform side-by-side comparative analysis (e.g., comparing mutations).
-- **Five Powerful Analysis Types**:
+- **Powerful Analysis Types**:
   - **🧬 Classification**: Uncover genetic ancestry and haplogroups.
   - **📊 Segmentation**: Identify and map key genomic segments like genes and regulatory regions.
   - **🦠 Viral Integration**: Scan for potential viral DNA integrated into the genome.
   - **⚡ Mutation Tracking**: Pinpoint and analyze significant genetic mutations.
   - **💊 Pharmacogenomics**: Predict drug responses and metabolic phenotypes based on genetic markers.
+  - **🎯 Therapeutic Insights**: Identify genes that are known targets for existing or experimental therapies.
+  - **🔗 Integrative Analysis (Cross-Feature)**: Get a holistic view by connecting findings across domains, linking mutations to pharmacogenomics and therapeutic options.
 - **Dual-View Results**: Toggle between beautiful, interactive **Graphical Visualizations** and the detailed **Raw JSON Data**.
 - **Modern & Responsive UI**: A sleek, dark-themed interface built with React and Tailwind CSS that works seamlessly across all devices.
 - **AI-Powered**: All analyses are performed by Google's advanced Gemini model, ensuring high-quality, structured results.